 Internal audit and risk management are evolving business segments offering new opportunities for professionals with diverse backgrounds and a keen eye for detail.
 Nick Chavis '01 is an internal audit and risk management executive with a technology focus at ClearView Group, a Management Consulting & CPA firm in Hunt Valley, MD.
 He shares how the role and perception of internal audit and risk management is changing.

-What is Sourcefire, and describe your role as director of internal audit and enterprise
+What is ClearView Group, and describe your role as Director, Business Risk and Technology

 You currently serve as president of the Institute of Internal Auditors’ Baltimore

 chapter.
 Why is associating with organizations like the IIA important as a professional?